Onsite Foot Surgeries in Brooklyn, NY

 DIGITAL/TOE SURGICAL OPTIONS

-These procedures help to straighten the toes by cutting the bone, tendon, joints and/or ligaments.
+These procedures help to straighten the toes by cutting the bone, tendon, joints, and/or ligaments.

 1. TENOTOMY AND CAPSULOTOMY

 The terms tenotomy and capsulotomy refer to the cutting of tendons and joint capsules.
-More specifically in relation to hammertoe deformities, the tight tendons and joint capsules located on the top and bottom of the buckled or contracted toe joints are released.
+More specifically, in relation to hammertoe deformities, the tight tendons and joint capsules located on the top and bottom of the buckled or contracted toe joints are released.
+Once these tight, soft-tissue structures are cut and relaxed, the toe can resume its normal flattened posture.

 2. ARTHROPLASTY